gracecummings/ZpAnomalonAnalysisUproot/README.md

 ### Download Repository and Setup RestFrames

 Download this analysis repository.
 I would recommend forking it, with the icon in the top left.
-Detailed directions on how to fork, and sync with this repo, can be found in the [Github Docs](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
-Ther eis no special setup script or compiling.
+Detailed directions on how to fork, and sync with this repo, can be found in the [Github Docs](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo). *The current branch of interest in recluster_cluster.* There is no special setup script or compiling.
 Once you have the repository setup locally,

 ```bash
 cd ZpAnomalonAnalysisUproot